th0Rn4Do/node-random-emoji-generator/README.md

 # Node.js Random Emoji Generator

-generates random emojis on the command line
+Generate random emojis on the command line

 ```bash
 TODO: add an output for the program